OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ## Data inspection

-To understand more about the data being held in the cluster, information cna be found using AAE folds.
+To understand more about the data being held in the cluster, information can be found using AAE folds.
 Refer to the [API guide for AAE Fold](/docs/OtherAPI.md#aae-fold-api) for information on triggering data inspection folds - `find_keys`, `find_tombs`, `list_buckets` and `object_stats`.

 ## Volume and performance testing